 - 24/7 support for healthcare professionals

 The OWP will be introduced regionally, eventually becoming available statewide.
-Currently, the OWP will cover the cost of physician and physician assistant wellness counseling and telemedicine services in Central Oregon and in Marion Polk counties through collaborative agreements with the Central Oregon Medical Society (COMS) and the Marion Polk County Medical Society (MPCMS).
+Currently, the OWP will cover the cost of physicians, physician assistants and advanced practice providers counseling along with telemedicine services in some areas.
+Collaborative agreements were made with the Central Oregon Medical Society (COMS), the Marion-Polk County Medical Society (MPCMS) and the Lane County Medical Society (LCMS).
 During the next several months, similar services will be implemented through collaborative agreements with the other regional medical societies and two statewide institutional programs.
 Membership in an Oregon medical society is encouraged but not required to access the OWP services.